Shahzada (Taliban commander): Other mentions of a Mullah Shahzada

-Two days before the release from Guantanamo of ISN 367, who was released on 8 May 2003, the New York Times reported in an article about the resurgence of the Taliban on an interview with a "religious teacher and former fighter" named Mullah Shahzada, in Quetta, Pakistan.
+Two days before the release from Guantanamo of ISN 367, who was released on 8 May 2003, the New York Times reported in an article about the resurgence of the Taliban in an interview with a "religious teacher and former fighter" named Mullah Shahzada, in Quetta, Pakistan.
 This Shahzada was reported as coming from Helmand province, not Kandahar province.

 The People's Daily reports that a Mullah Shahzada was injured during a firefight in Helmand province in October 2005.